jspillers/char_test/README.md

 # Transcoding can be hard.

-Dealing with text files that can be encoded any number of different ways and trying to normalize them all to UTF-8 with minimal data loss is a tricky thing.
+Dealing with an arbitrary text file encoded in an unknown way and trying to normalize to UTF-8 (with minimal data loss) is a tricky thing.

 This is a little test bed for trying out various detection and transcoding strategies.
-Due to the way excel handles CSVs, one can expect to have to handle UTF-16LE with a BOM, or windows-1252/iso-8859-1.
-After trying several different ways of tackling the different encoded files, the Ensure-encoding gem seems to offer the most solid transcoding.
+The problem I was solving had to do with user uploaded CSV or TXT files for importing data into an app.
+Due to the way excel handles CSVs, I fully expected to need to deal with at least UTF-16LE files with a BOM (byte order marker) and various flavors of ISO-8859.
+In a perfect world you would just specify that all files must be valid UTF-8, but most DEVELOPERS don't really understand what UTF-8 is let alone your users!

+I started my exercise by laying a baseline with 1.9's built in string encoding methods.
+Explicitly transcoding the files works flawlessly (in MRI and jRuby) as long as the source encoding was set to exactly match the file's actual encoding.
+One trick here is setting the `File.open` directive as `rb:bom|utf-8`.
+This scraps a BOM (Byte Order Marker) if one is present and sets the encoding to UTF-8 even if that's not the actual string encoding.
+Once you have this BOM stripped string you can do the explicit transcode and everything comes out nice.
+This is great and all, but if you don't know the precise source encoding of the file you are dealing with then the results of the encode might not be so pretty.

+In the quest to detect the source encoding I tried several gems. [rchardet19](https://github.com/oleander/rchardet) comes very close to getting things right: it nails the unicode files (UTF-8 and UTF-16LE), and at least returns a flavor of ISO-8859 for the windows-1252 and iso-8859-1 files (ISO_8859_8).
+Unfortunately trying to transcode to UTF-8 and setting the source encoding as 8859-8 yields not so great results.
+Close but no cigar.

+[charlock_holmes](https://github.com/brianmario/charlock_holmes) is the next gem I tried.
+I expected this one to be the winner as it is built on top of the icu4c which is *supposedly* the most badass character encoding detector to ever walk these lands.
+It did not even come close to guessing the encodings correctly.
+As you can see below it guessed correctly for valid UTF-8 (congrats), binary of all things for UTF-16LE (helpful!), and EUC-JP for the ISO flavored files (WAT?).

+[Ensure-encoding](https://github.com/Manfred/Ensure-encoding) won the day.
+One of the strategies this gem employs is very similar to similar to what
+I was planning on writing by hand: using an educated guess, use a small subset of encodings and test the unknown string against them one by one until we get a valid encoding and then transcode off that.
+As the output below shows, Ensure-encoding yields the same results as my contrived explicit transcode test.

 Output: